ijazahamed108/ExpenseSplit/README.md

 - Use API endpoints to create users, add expenses, record repayments, and check balances.
 - Test the endpoints using tools like Postman or your preferred API client.
-- Refer to the API documentation or Swagger documentation for detailed endpoint information.
+- Refer to the API documentation Curls Doc in project folder

 ## API Endpoints